unitaryfund/qrack/README.md

 Live version of the documentation, including API reference, can be obtained at: https://qrack.readthedocs.io/en/latest/

+## Community

+Qrack has a community home at the Advanced Computing Topics server on Discord, at: https://discordapp.com/invite/Gj3CHDy

 ## test/tests.cpp

 The included `test/tests.cpp` contains unit tests and usage examples.
 The unittests themselves can be executed: